You can crush your college interview - we promise.

 This is a college interview question where a bit of preparation and personalization goes a long way.
 Be honest and draw on a real quality of yours that stands out from the applicant pool, and then back it up with a short story or anecdote.
 Maybe you’re a great listener and would love to help your peers as part of a campus group dedicated to mental health.
 Maybe you’re a dynamic organizer and want to launch an event or help organize an already established one – this is a great place to show you’ve researched the school and know what’s going on there.
 The trick here is to connect something cool you’ve done in the recent past to something you hope to do at your new school.

-4. What do you think about [insert news story here]?
+4. What do you think about [insert current event here]?

 This is a trick question – the school doesn’t necessarily want you to double down on your views and get political, they want to see if you’re a well-informed citizen of the world and if you can use your critical thinking skills to understand what’s taking place in the world today.
-So don’t get all riled up: connect the current event to who you are and what you think, and bring up some (non-controversial) ways you would contribute to fixing the problem.
-Oh, and for 2020-2021, this question will almost DEFINITELY be about COVID-19.
+So don’t get all riled up: connect the current event to who you are and what you think, and bring up some (non-controversial) ways you would contribute to fixing the problem if you think there is one.
 If it doesn’t come up in a specific question, it’ll come up naturally in the conversation, so make sure you have something intelligent to say.

 5. What extracurricular activities do you pursue?